 - Cross-sectional study of brucellosis in Jordan: Prevalence, risk factors and spatial distribution in small ruminants and cattle.
 Musallam et al., Prev Vet Med.
 2015 Mar 1; 118(4): 387-96.

 - Building capacity to reduce biological threats in the Middle East.
 Holloway P, Musallam I, Whiting M, Good L, Winden SV, Silva-Fletcher A, Ababneh M, Abu-Basha E, Guitian J. Veterinary Record 2015;177:337-338.

 - Chlortetracycline and sulfanilamide residues in table eggs: Prevalence, distribution between yolk and white and effect of refrigeration and heat treatment.
 Akram Alaboudi, Ehab Abu Basha, Imadidden Musallam.
 Food Control 09/2013; 33(1):281–286.

-In this interdisciplinary research, we study the biological and sociocultural contexts of MERS-CoV among at-risk Bedouin populations in southern Jordan.
+In this interdisciplinary research, we study the biological and sociocultural contexts of the disease among at-risk Bedouin populations in southern Jordan.
 In particular, we are seeking to understand which individuals, or camels, should be targeted for future vaccination, the correct seasons for the deployment of such vaccines and the sociocultural issues that are driving the infection.